DIFFICULTY

 EXCLUSIONS

-- Personal expenses and extra services beyond itinerary
+- Personal expenses and extra services beyond the itinerary.

-- Any expenses not mentioned in the inclusions
+- Any other services not mentioned in the inclusions.

-- INR 3000 extra (One side) will be charged if the Lukla flight takes place via Ramechhap instead of Kathmandu.
+- ₹3,000 extra (one side) will be charged if the Lukla flight for guided Everest Base Camp trekking takes place via Ramechhap instead of Kathmandu.

 THINGS TO PACK